-Attempted or actual drug abuse, which includes possession of, use of, or purchase of, shall
+Attempted or actual drug abuse, which includes possession of, use of, or purchase of, shall subject a student to the following disciplinary action:

-A ten-day suspension by school administration with a referral to a Hearing Officer.
-The defiance of authority" and "continued disruptive or disorderly behavior", which shall subject a student to a maximum one year out-of- School suspension or an expulsion.
+- A ten-day suspension by school administration with a referral to a Hearing Officer.
+The Hearing Officer will then determine if Long-term suspension is necessary. - Any offense that occurs after a first offense shall be considered "continued open defiance of authority" and "continued disruptive or disorderly behavior", which shall subject a student to a maximum one year out-of- School suspension or an expulsion. - A student who is apprehended for selling drugs/alcohol on a school campus shall be subject to expulsion.